ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

               v3c-unit-header=EAAAAA==
 ~~~

-When v3c-unit-header or v3c-unit-type indicate V3C unit type V3C_PVD, v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data MAY be signalled along the video stream.
-When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are present it indicates that the provided data is static for the whole duration of the stream.

-When v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data are signalled along the video stream it is expected the respective v3c-parameter-set, v3c-atlas-data or v3c-common-atlas-data remain static for the duration of the stream.

-Below is an example of media representation corresponding to packed video component (V3C_PVD), where V3C parameter set, atlas data and common atlas data are carried out-of-band in SDP.
+Below is an example of media representation corresponding to packed video component (V3C_PVD), where static V3C parameter set, atlas data and common atlas data are carried out-of-band in SDP.
+The values are considered static for the session, as they can't be signaled in-band in a video stream.

 ~~~
     m=video 49170 RTP/AVP 99
     a=rtpmap:99 H265/90000
-    a=fmtp:99 packetization-mode=1;
-              v3c-unit-header=KAAAAA==;
+    a=fmtp:99 v3c-unit-header=KAAAAA==;
               v3c-parameter-set=AUH/AAAP/zwAAAAAACgIAtEAgQLAIAAUQBACWAM
               5QEDgQCAIAAAAABP8CzwAAAAAAAAAQAAAtAE/wLPAAAAAAAg=;
               v3c-atlas-data=SAGAFAQBaKjuXgABQEKA,SgHmIA==,LgFoDOAFAABa